This post may contain affiliate links. Please read our disclosure policy.

 Overall: 5 / 5

 Our stay at the Intercontinental Bora Bora Resort & Thalasso Spa was nothing short of spectacular.
 This was easily the BEST resort I ever stayed at, and it probably will be the best resort I will ever stay at.
-I have no complaints, the room was spotless, housekeeping was provided daily twice a day, we received complimentary gifts daily... chocolates, macaroons, the resort grounds were beautiful, and everywhere I turned, the view was magnificent.
-The staff was extremely courteous and friendly, I can't tell you how many times I was greeted with Ia Orana and a smile everywhere I went.
+I have no complaints, the room was spotless, housekeeping was provided daily twice a day, and we received complimentary gifts daily… chocolates, and macaroons, the resort grounds were beautiful, and everywhere I turned, the view was magnificent.
+The staff was extremely courteous and friendly, I can’t tell you how many times I was greeted with Ia Orana and a smile everywhere I went.
 Very Highly Recommended.
-If I could give the Intercontinental Bora Bora Thalasso a 10 out of 5 stars, I would.
+If I could give the Intercontinental Bora Bora Thalasso 10 out of 5 stars, I would.

-LOCATION: Motu Piti Aau, Bora Bora 98730, French Polynesia
+Motu Piti Aau, Bora Bora 98730, French Polynesia

 What to do?